viniciuspires/jquery-enhanced-form/README.md

 Installing
 ----------

 The only dependency is jQuery.
-You just have to download it, and use it.
+You just have to download it and use it.

 ```html
 <script src="jquery.js"></script>